SiyamamkelaSogayise/HTML-CSS/README.md

 The dir attribute explicitly  ibndicates the direction in which the content flows, using "RTL" for right-to-left, "LTR" for left-to-right.
 These attributes , lang and  dir are considered global attributes and can be used on any element.

-ARIA ROLES
+<H3>ARIA ROLES</H3>

 These are extra attributes that add on html elements to make them more meangingful to help the browser know what they represent.
 Aria roles are useful in providing essential information to assistive technologies like screen readers , braille displays and magnifies.
 Aria roles provide the necessary tools to make the site accessible to everyone.

-FORMATTING HTML
+<H3>FORMATTING HTML</H3>

 Html does not pay much attention to line breaks, tabs and spaces.
 There are exceptions when you use code, pre and textarea elements or when handling white spaces with CSS.
 The browser does not care about anything more than single spaces.
 Some html elements are short because of the space concern back in the day, now we have full elemts like video and audio.
 The length of an element gives us a clkue of how long its been in existence .
-The newer elements always have a closing tags, some of the older ones do not.
+The newer elements always have  closing tags, some of the older ones do not.

-UNSUAL CHARACTERS
+<H3>UNSUAL CHARACTERS</H3>

 Symbols like <,> and & are important in html .
-If we write them with spaces , they appear as regular content, but if we start writing something that resembles an html element, it magically disappears
+If we write them with spaces , they appear as regular content, but if we start writing something that resembles an html element, it magically disappears.
+The browser assumes its part of the html code and does not display it.

+<H3>HTML NAVIGATION LINKING</H3>